MalombaKevin/Malombacodes/steps.md

 + Create a templates folder in the application directory
 + Create the first view function
 + create urls file in the app directory
-+ Create a navbar html template and extend it to all templates
++ Create a navbar html template and extend it to all templates (Update navigation bar)
++ Django registration : create authentication urls in project and forms to login and signup
++ create views for various pages, their urls and templates as well.
+ #### view functions
+    + index
+    + Profile
+    + Posts
+    + Memes
+    + search
-+
+    + Pedia